 The “Blue Marble” photograph, captured by a NASA astronaut in 1972, is still the image of Earth that dominates our collective consciousness.
 Astronauts report a deep shift that occurs upon seeing their planet from space—labeled the “overview effect”—and seek to communicate the power of this heightened perspective to the public with photography.
 However, their perspective of the planet is highly subjective, limited by their personal perceptual abilities, and singular vantage point; as well as the representational entanglements and technical constraints of photography as a medium.

 Winer/Karwas originally conceived of the project as part of their wider effort to identify and address gaps in environmental perception.
-When they came across a series of visual feeds from satellites, it was immediately evident that the data being collected could offer a highly relevant, yet largely unseen, view of the planet.
+When they came across a series of visual feeds from satellites, it was evident that the data being collected could offer a highly relevant, yet largely unseen, view of the planet.

 Each moment, hundreds of satellites are circling the globe, delivering rich, detailed information.
 They offer science, government, and industry a new look at our planet that goes far beyond the understanding afforded by the individual.
 These datasets are cryptic, complex, and unwieldy—impenetrable to the general public.
 The Satellite is an intervention in public perception, an attempt to subvert these constraints by transfiguring the data streams into an instinctive encounter.
 Visits to the viewing chamber will take on a ritual dynamic, allowing participants to witness change firsthand, and to contemplate the unseen realities of the planet.